-5. Video backgrounds
+4. Video backgrounds

 Another trend taken off a few years ago and will only increase into 2021 is video backgrounds.
 Videos are more effective at capturing the attention of web visitors, showing instead of telling.
-It doesn’t need to be a long video or cinematic masterpiece; it simply needs to promote your value proposition and clearly show what your company does.
+It doesn’t need to be a long customer onboarding video or cinematic masterpiece; it simply needs to promote your value proposition and clearly show what your company does.

 Micro-animations are everywhere, and they help web visitors know they’re taking the right actions, the actions you want them to take on a website.
 We fully expect this trend to continue into 2021 and beyond.